- Search The Registry

 - My Account

 *Clyde Kennard was born on this date in 1927.
 He was a Black civil rights pioneer and martyr.

 Kennard was born in Hattiesburg, Mississippi in 1927; he moved to Chicago at the age of 12 to aid his injured sister, Sarah.
 He stayed and graduated from Wendell Phillips High School, then entered the U.S. Army.
 After serving as a paratrooper during the Korean War, he returned to Chicago and started college at the University of Chicago.

 In 1955, after completing his junior year, Kennard returned to Hattiesburg, Mississippi to care for his stepfather, who had become disabled and needed help.
 Kennard purchased land in Eatonville to start a chicken farm.
 He also taught Sunday school at the Mary Magdalene Baptist Church.
-While there on three separate occasions (1956, 1957 and 1959), Kennard sought to enroll at Mississippi Southern College (now known as University of Southern Mississippi) to complete his undergraduate degree.
+While there on three separate occasions (1956, 1957, and 1959), Kennard sought to enroll at Mississippi Southern College (now known as the University of Southern Mississippi) to complete his undergraduate degree.
 USM was still segregated.

 On December 6, 1958, Kennard published a letter in the Hattiesburg American newspaper.
 He wrote that he was a “segregationist by nature” but “integrationist by choice,” and gave a reasoned explanation as to why segregation in education was impractical and bound to be replaced by one integrated system.
 After publication, on September 15, 1959, constables Charlie Ward and Lee Daniels for reckless driving arrested him.